 Car vibrates, brake pulsation caused by DTV

-If your car vibrates when braking, you’re in good company; brake pedal pulsation is the #1 cause of brake complaints.
-The vibration is almost always caused by poor/sloppy brake installation practices that results brake pulsation due to disc thickness variation (DTV).
+Brake pedal pulsation is the #1 cause of brake complaints.
+The vibration is almost always caused by poor/sloppy brake installation practices.

-Brake pedal vibration or pulsation is most often caused by disc thickness variation (DTV)
+Brake pedal vibration or pulsation is most often caused by disc thickness variation (DTV), not “warped rotors”